lbunderwood/Property_Tycoon_Team_33/README.md

 # Property Tycoon Team 33
-Property Tycoon is a knockoff of Monopoly developed for "Mr. Quinten Raffles" by a group of 5 for the Software Engineering Module at University of Sussex
+Property Tycoon is a knockoff of Monopoly developed for "Mr. Quentin Raffles" by a group of 5 superstars for the Software Engineering Module at the University of Sussex